nayuki/QR-Code-generator/Readme.markdown

 * User can specify minimum and maximum version numbers allowed, then library will automatically choose smallest version in the range that fits the data
 * User can specify mask pattern manually, otherwise library will automatically evaluate all 8 masks and select the optimal one
 * User can specify absolute error correction level, or allow the library to boost it if it doesn't increase the version number
-* User can create a list of data segments manually and add ECI segments (all languages except C)
+* User can create a list of data segments manually and add ECI segments

 Optional advanced features (Java only):

 * Encodes Japanese Unicode text in kanji mode to save a lot of space compared to UTF-8 bytes
-* Computes optimal segment mode switching for text with mixed numeric/alphanumeric/general parts
+* Computes optimal segment mode switching for text with mixed numeric/alphanumeric/general/kanji parts

 More information about QR Code technology and this library's design can be found on the project home page.